agentOfChaos/oversized_syringe/README.md

 1. Extensive testing
 2. GUI
+3. .cpk file support
-3. Test support for other OSes
+4. Test support for other OSes

 # Thanks to